 COPY EDITORS will polish, catching punctuation, grammar, and other issues.
 They will make sure dialogue is punctuated correctly and will watch for tense and point of view issues.
 A credible copy editor will also assist you with flow, consistency, and plot holes.
 Content editing is NOT the same as line-by-line in depth COPY EDITING as what is offered by RMJ MS LLC.
 IF you choose to hire a content editor, you should still hire a Copy/Line Editor — via RMJ Manuscript Service, of course.

-DON'T skip out on THE most important step in publishing...
+DON'T skip THE most important step in publishing...
 COPY EDITING.

 Definition of a Literary Editor